 A highlighted word or image within a website or document that will take you to a reference point or site when you click on it.

-Short for malicious software, malware refers to a software program that has been developed to do harm to other computers and computer users.
+Short for malicious software, malware refers to a software program that has been developed to do harm to other computer users.
 Types of malware include viruses, worms and spyware.

 A measure of computer processor storage and real and virtual memory.
 A megabyte (Mb) is 2 to the 20th power bytes, or 1,048,576 bytes in decimal notation.